shambhavopaya/shambhavopaya.github.io/teaching.md

 1. Connections on Principal Bundles, 2019.

 Talks
-* I once gave a talk on Cartan's method of moving frames in differential geometry.
+* I once gave a talk on Cartan's method of moving frames in differential geometry aimed at an undergraduate.
 Here are the <a href="/assets/notes/EGOF (revised).pdf" target="_blank"> notes </a>.